Files

 10. Write Relationship Data & Attachments

 Save and run the workspace.
 View your output in ArcGIS to confirm that the attachments have been added.
-To view the attachments from within the map, you will need to download the attachments and then use the HTML Popup Tool, see the documentation for more information.
+To view attachments within the map, download them and then use the HTML Popup Tool.
+See the documentation for more information.

 Data Attribution